Unified.to

 ETL stands for Extract, Transform, Load.

-The model emerged decades ago to support enterprise data warehousing.
-Data from operational systems is periodically extracted, transformed into a consistent format, and loaded into a centralized warehouse where analysts and reporting tools can query it.
+The model emerged to support enterprise data warehousing.
+Data from operational systems is periodically extracted, transformed into a consistent format, and loaded into a centralized warehouse where it can be queried for reporting and analysis.

 Traditional ETL tools include platforms such as: